Love @ 1st Sight: Music video

-The single's music video was directed by Chris Robinson, who also directed Blige in a music video-styled Lady Foot Locker commercial in which "Love @ 1st Sight" is played in the background.
+A music video for "Love @ 1st Sight" was directed by Chris Robinson, who also directed Blige in a music video-styled Lady Foot Locker commercial in which "Love @ 1st Sight" is played in the background.
+Filming took place in Hollywood on July 2, 2003.
 Method Man appears in it, while Sean "Diddy" Combs makes a special cameo appearance.
 An iPod is featured prominently at the beginning of video, an instance of paid-for product placement on the part of Apple Inc.

-Formats and track listings
+Track listings

 Credits and personnel

 Credits adapted from the Love & Life liner notes.